f-e-l-i-x/skill-weather/README.md

 ## Examples
 * "what is the weather"
-* "what is the weather tommorow"
+* "what is the weather tomorrow"
 * "what is the weather in san francisco"

 ## Credits